Checklist: How to prepare for your move

 Two months before moving

 - If a company is paying for the move, review the company's policy regarding what services are covered and how much you have to spend.
-The most commonly offered relocation assistance is a lump sum you can put toward moving costs, according to a recent survey by the Society for Human Resources Management.
+The most commonly offered relocation assistance is a lump sum you can put toward moving costs.

 - Research moving companies.
 If you're moving across state lines, make sure the company is licensed with the Federal Motor Carrier Safety Administration.
 For moves inside your state, review your state's resources.
 Also check with your local Better Business Bureau to see if it has received complaints about the companies you're considering.